-4.3.
+5.3.
 Operating Cost Savings

-Operating cost savings commonly result from transportation infrastructure projects.
+Operating cost savings commonly result from transportation infrastructure improvements.
 Freight-related projects that improve roads, rails, and ports frequently generate savings in vehicle operating costs to carriers (e.g., reduced fuel consumption and other operating costs).
 Project improvements may also lead to efficiencies that reduce other types of operating costs, such as terminal costs (e.g., those associated with the transfer of containers or other cargoes).
 Passenger-related improvements can also reduce vehicle operating or dispatching costs for service providers and for users of private vehicles.
 If applicants project these types of savings in their BCA, they should carefully demonstrate how the proposed project would generate such benefits.

 Applicants are encouraged to use local data on vehicle operating costs where available, appropriately documenting sources and assumptions.
 Data related to specific components of vehicle operating costs (such as fuel consumption) are also generally preferred.
-For analyses where such data is not available, this guidance document provides standard national-level per-mile values for marginal vehicle operating costs based on information from the American Automobile Association (for light duty vehicles) and from the American Transportation Research Institute (for commercial trucks) in Appendix A, Table A-5.
+For analyses where such data is not available, this guidance document provides standard national-level per-mile values for marginal vehicle operating costs based on information from the American Automobile Association (for light duty vehicles) and from the American Transportation Research Institute (for commercial trucks) in Appendix A, Table A-4.
 These values apply to operating costs that vary with vehicle miles traveled, such as fuel, maintenance and repair, tires, and depreciation.
 For trucks, these costs may additionally include truck/trailer lease or purchase payments, insurance premiums, and permits and licenses.
 The values exclude other ownership costs that are generally fixed or that would be considered transfer payments in the context of BCA, such as tolls, taxes, annual insurance, and registration fees.
 For commercial trucks, the values also exclude driver wages and benefits (which are already included in the value of travel time savings).
-Vehicle operating costs savings that are specifically tied to time rather than distance (such as reduced fuel consumption from reduced idle time while waiting at highway-rail grade crossings) may be valued separately in the analysis.